edelgrace/blog/content/post/2012-08-01-youtube-discoveries-1.md

 > **Fave song atm**: Somebody to Love by CLUBSODA

-> **Fave musician(s) atm**: Uhh&#8230; I actually have no idea
+> **Fave musician(s) atm**: Uhh...
+I actually have no idea

 Just so you all know, I waded through 7000+ forums posts to find all the YouTube links I wanted to post here.
 Then I realized I could have used the search function.
 OTL Anyway, on to the post.
 Warning, there's a lot here.
 I don't know if you'd want to read it all but yeah.

 <span id="more-259"></span>

 I'm in the weird part of YouTube.
 Well, not really.
 The weirdest thing I've seen is probably the Obscure music video by DIR EN GREY.
 My mind is seriously boggled at how such a thing is allowed to exist on YouTube but I'm glad it does or I would have never been able to bask in DIR EN GREY's glorious music.
 It's actually pretty surprising at all the different things you can find on YouTube.
-People from all of the world (minus North Korea and some of C, haha&#8230; Oh, that's not funny) posting videos and watching videos and commenting on videos.
+People from all of the world (minus North Korea and some of C, haha...
+Oh, that's not funny) posting videos and watching videos and commenting on videos.
 It's kinda crazy once you think about it.
 Just the Internet in general is a concept that I find hard to wrap my head around.

 Currently, I'm in a roleplaying guild on Neopets.
 Roleplaying?
 Guilds?
 Neopets?
 Ugh, I'm so lame.
 But yeah.
 We're not so international.
 In fact, I'm the only one who doesn't live in the US.
 And I don't live in some exotic foreign place, I live in Canada.
 Even so, we have such diverse tastes, especially in music.
 I've only been part of the guild for two to three weeks, and I've encountered many different songs and different genres and it's all just great.